Wirral Council is made up of 66 locally elected councillors across 22 electoral wards.

 - taking questions from members of the public through a ‘Question time’ session (subject to appropriate notice)

-- the receipt of decisions and consideration of recommendations from the Cabinet and committees
+- the receipt of decisions and consideration of recommendations from the committees

 - consideration of motions submitted by individual members